zblesk/Ghoplin/README.md

 ### 2. Add your blogs

-Then you have to add your blogs.
-For each, run `add` like so:
+For each blog you want to add, run `add`:

 ```
 Ghoplin add --url https://zblesk.net/blog --apiKey myActualApiKeyReally235476854 --notebook "English blog"